PerMalmberg/du-yfs/Manual.md

 | Middle mouse button | Toggle forward thrust (if setting `allowForwardToggle` is set)            |                            |

 > Note:
+> For smaller constructs, `autoPitch` may be something that you want to enable so that the construct tilts when moving forward and up/down.
+>
 > Manual control of heavy constructs are much less accurate (especially during vertical movements).
 Don't expect the same maneuverability as a tiny 1.5t construct.
 > Rocket boosters are automatically turned off whenever brakes activate.